mmusthafapt/oi-task-1/Readme.md

    - Code pushed to Git.
    - CI/CD pipeline triggered (GitHub Actions).
 2. **Build:**
-   - Docker images built and stored in Amazon ECR / on premises docker registry from the code
+   - Docker images built and stored in Amazon ECR / on premises docker registry from the code.
 3. **Scan:**
-   - Scan the docker image with Trivy
+   - Scan the docker image with Trivy or cloud tools.
 3. **Test:**
    - Unit, integration, and security tests run.
 4. **Deploy:**